 - Sort products to cut down on time searching for the perfect color or tool

 - Store items by order of purchase as a reminder to purge old makeup

 - Hold irons, brushes, and dryers neatly and safely to prevent damage

 - Improve the look of your room and contribute to your interior design

 Thankfully, there are plenty of solutions to keep your collection of bathroom accessories orderly.
 Rotating towers, stackable drawers, and hanging holsters are all options, as well as repurposing kitchen organizers for vanity drawers and medicine cabinets.
 Whatever fits your needs and creates a space you love to use is the right choice.

-Packaging is often just as pretty and colorful as product inside, so put great designs on display with clear containers.
+The packaging is often just as pretty and colorful as the product inside, so put great designs on display with clear containers.
 On a practical note, transparent drawers also make it easier to find things at a glance.
 Most totes come with several compartments of various sizes and tiers so you can quickly grab go-to items.

 Since the shape of many product containers makes them tough to stack, vanity or bathroom drawers are a good solution.
 The problem becomes keeping those drawers organized.
 For a custom solution, try removable dividers.
 These are great for making different configurations that fit specific tools.